-COURT-QUALIFIED as an AUTO SAFETY EXPERT
+Page 3 COURT-QUALIFIED as an AUTO SAFETY EXPERT

-For more than 30 years, 1971 through 2003, Byron Bloch has repeatedly qualified in Federal and State Courts across the nation as an independent "Auto Safety Expert" in motor vehicle "defective design" cases.
-The central focus is the allegation that the accident vehicle was needlessly unsafe and defectively designed, and thereby either caused the accident, or caused the severity of injuries or death to the vehicle's driver or passengers.
-In addition to depositions, examples of such trial testimony include:
+For over 40 years, 1968 through the present, Byron Bloch has repeatedly qualified in Federal and State Courts across the nation as an independent Auto Safety Expert in motor vehicle "defective design" cases.
+The central focus is the allegation that the accident vehicle was needlessly unsafe and defectively designed and not crashworthy.... and thereby either caused the accident, or caused the severity of injuries or death to the vehicle's driver or passengers.
+Some examples of his trial testimony include:

-Bratton vs. Chrysler, 1971, Texas... on occupant movements and forces (kinematics) during the rearimpact collision.
+Bratton vs. Chrysler, 1971, Texas.
+On occupant movements and forces (kinematics) during the rear-impact collision.

-Biehle vs. Ford, 1974, California... on the design of pickup trucks with the inside-the-cab fuel tank and protruding filler tube and vulnerably exposed filler cap.
+Biehle vs. Ford, 1974, California.
+On the design of pickup trucks with the "inside-the-cab" fuel tank and its protruding filler tube and vulnerably exposed filler cap.

-Dawson vs. Chrysler, 1978, New Jersey...
+Dawson vs. Chrysler, 1978, New Jersey.
 On the crashworthiness of unitized body structures in side impacts (of a Dodge police car).
-This became an appellate court "landmark case" on crashworthiness.
+This became an often-cited appellate court "landmark case" on crashworthiness.

-Seese vs. Volkswagen, 1979, New Jersey...
+Seese vs. Volkswagen, 1979, New Jersey.
 Inadequate window retention to prevent occupant ejection in rollover accidents, and inadequate roof structure that allows "matchboxing" distortion.

-Mistich vs. Volkswagen, 1991, Louisiana...
+Mistich vs. Volkswagen, 1991, Louisiana.
 The VW Beetle "ejector seat" defect, causing seat failure in rear impacts.
 Plaintiff verdict and Bloch expertise were affirmed by the Louisiana Supreme Court.

-Winningham vs. Trailmobile, 1992, California...
+Winningham vs. Trailmobile, 1992, California.
 Lack of reflective material to enhance truck's conspicuity at night, and lack of effective underride guard to prevent cars from crashing deeply under rear of trailers.

-Carmona vs. Kidron, 1994, Florida...
+Carmona vs. Kidron, 1994, Florida.
 Lack of an effective underride guard to prevent a small pickup from going under the rear of a large truck equipped with a tuck-under liftgate.

-Carpenter vs. General Motors, 1994, Texas...
+Carpenter vs. General Motors, 1994, Texas.
 Slack and spool-out hazards of GM's door-mounted seatbelts, and roof structure defects that encourage buckling down into the driver's "survival space".